A History of Unity of Charlotte

 Also, in this period the church's purpose was stated: “I see Unity of Charlotte unfolding through me as a radiating center of light, life, and love.
 Its divine purpose is to bring harmony, healing, and prosperity to the hearts, minds and affairs of the people whom it serves.”

-A dedication service of the new church home was held November 23rd, 1982, at 3500 Sharon View Road.
-The property consisted of 5 acres of woodlands, a pond and a small three-bedroom house.
+The new church home was dedicated on November 23rd, 1982, located at 3500 Sharon View Road.
+This property includes 5 acres of woodland, a pond, and a three-bedroom house (pictured above).

 In May 1984, Rev. Jervais Phillips became Unity of Charlotte’s new minister.
 He often spoke of "That which will be revealed."
 Membership at that time was 99 members.